Indian Prime Minister Narendra Modi inaugurates stone Hindu temple in UAE ahead of Indian elections - ExBulletin

 Modi greeted thousands of people gathered for the event, described as a festival of harmony.
 Children greeted Modi, others applauded him as he visited the temple with priests.

-Back in India, Modi opened in January a Hindu temple built on the ruins of a historic mosque in the city of Ayodhya, in the north of the country.
+Back in India, Modi in January inaugurated a Hindu temple built on the ruins of a historic mosque in the northern city of Ayodhya.

-That the temple is dedicated to Hinduisms Lord Ram and had been sought by Hindus who describe it as the restoration of a religion suppressed by centuries of Mughal and British colonial rule.
+This temple is dedicated to Lord Ram of Hinduism and had been sought after by Hindus who describe it as restoring a religion suppressed by centuries of Mughal and British colonial rule.
 But the demolition of the mosque at the site in 1992 sparked riots across India that killed 2,000 people, mostly Muslims.

 Over the years, the trust of the people of the country in the Indian government has grown, Modi said.
 People have full confidence in the intentions and commitments of our government.